neruameya/local-document-intelligence/README.md

 3. Extract relevant fields.
 4. Derive information where required.
 5. Return the result in a predictable JSON structure.
-6. Estimate how confident the model was in its generated output.
+6. Estimate confidence in the generated response.
 7. Route uncertain results for human validation.

-This creates an interesting engineering problem.

-Getting an answer from an LLM is relatively easy.
+Getting an answer from an AI model is relatively easy.

-**Knowing when to trust that answer is harder.**
+Knowing **when to trust that answer** is a more interesting engineering problem.

 ---